 Every year 7 student has the opportunity to be an ambassador for the Academy.
 Ambassadors receive “ambassador training” and will be involved in welcoming visitors to the school both during the school day and at after school events, taking them on tours and answering any questions they may have.

 Students in year 10 help with the transition of our new students from their first visits in year 6 to becoming Year 7 Churchill students in September.
 The role ensures that each new student has the support of an older student as a friendly face and source of information.

 It also provides an opportunity for our older students to undertake a position of responsibility, to be a positive role model, to enhance their personal development, increase their self-confidence and give them the satisfaction of being able to help others.

 The school runs a very successful Duke of Edinburgh scheme with students signing up in year 9 and 10 for the Bronze, and 11 and 13 for Silver and Gold.

 The Award, at all levels, involves far more than just the expeditions.
 Participants gain huge value and recognition from volunteering, learning/improving a skill and being physically active.
 Typically our Duke of Edinburgh students collectively complete over 500 hours or volunteering a month making a wonderful contribution to their communities which they can correctly feel proud about!

-Applications have all been completed for the Churchill futures program for year 11 students with high aspirations to study A-levels and attend a Russell Group University.
-Around 25 students will embark on the program which will include bespoke “Learning Visits” to places that have previously included Universities, Engineering firm, Accountants, Media studios, architects, banks and law firms.
-They will spend time researching career options and meet with under graduates in their chosen field.
+The Churchill futures program is for year 11 students with high aspirations to study A-levels and attend a Russell Group University.
+Around 25 students will embark on the program which will include bespoke “Learning Visits” to places that have previously included Universities, Engineering firms, Accountants, Media studios, architects, banks and law firms.
+They will spend time researching career options and meet with under graduates in their chosen field